smoothbrady/Space-Floppy-Flop/README.md

 # Space-Floppy-Flop
 # Project-Planning
-My proeject is called "Space Floppy Bird", a recreation of the game Flappy Bird.
+My proeject is called "Space Floppy Flop", a recreation of the game Flappy Bird.

 ## Overview
 My game will consist of the user playing as a character that is a spacehsip.
 As you fly around space, trying to survive against meteor blocks attempting to destroy the user upon encountering contact!
 Try to survive as long as possible!